Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Government Recognition

-Interior Minister Aryeh Deri visits Dimona and publicly acknowledges the community as a positive influence on Israeli society — a pivotal moment marking the shift from confrontation toward cooperation and recognition.
+Interior Minister Aryeh Deri visits Dimona and publicly acknowledges the community as a positive influence on Israeli society, a turning point marking the shift from confrontation toward cooperation and formal recognition.

 2003